devitocodes/devito/README.md

 ```

 An `Operator` generates low-level code from an ordered collection of `Eq` (just
-one in this simple example).
+one in the example above).
 This code may also be compiled and executed

 ```python
 >>> op(t=timesteps)